Abdul Sattar Edhi: Travel issues

-Personal life and death
+Life in Karachi

-In 1965, Edhi married Bilquis, a nurse who worked at an Edhi Trust dispensary.
-They had four children, two daughters and two sons.
-Bilquis was responsible for running the free maternity home at the foundation's headquarters in Karachi and organized the adoption of abandoned babies including those who are otherwise at risk of being killed as a potential consequence of being born out of wedlock or due to rape.

-On 25 June 2013, Edhi was hospitalized due to failing kidneys; it was announced that he would be on dialysis for the rest of his life unless he found a kidney donor.
-His son Faisal Edhi, wife Bilquis Edhi (1947-2022) and daughters managed the daily operations of the organization during his ill health and continue to do so after his death.
+In 1965, Edhi married Bilquis Bano, a nurse who worked at an Edhi Trust dispensary.
+They had four children, two daughters, and two sons.

+Bilquis became responsible for running the free maternity home at the foundation's headquarters in Mithandar, Karachi, where she raised her children on the top floor, and on the lower floors, ran the local delivery room, and organised the adoption of abandoned babies.
+These were babies who were dropped into a cradle placed outside every Edhi centre across the country or found dumped in trash piles in the streets.
+Often such babies were otherwise at risk of being killed because of being born out of wedlock or due to rape.On 25 June 2013, Edhi was hospitalised at SIUT due to failing kidneys.
+He would reportedly be on dialysis for the rest of his life unless he found a kidney donor.

+The daily operations of the organisation during his ill health and after his passing were managed by his son Faisal Edhi (under the mentorship of Anwar Kazmi, 'the Maulana's Lieutenant', as his friend Eqbal Ahmad called him), wife Bilquis Edhi (1947-2022), and daughter Kubra (who runs the Edhi centre for women and children at Clifton).

+Death

+Organ donation

-He died on 8 July 2016 at the age of 88 due to complete kidney failure after having been placed on a ventilator.
-One of his last wishes was that his organs be donated for the use of the needy but due to his poor health, only his corneas were suitable for later use in the donation.
-He was laid to rest at Edhi Village in Karachi.
+Edhi died on 8 July 2016 at the age of 88 due to kidney failure after having been placed on a ventilator.
+One of his last wishes was that his organs be donated for the use of the needy but due to his poor health, only his corneas were suitable for donation.
+In accordance with his wishes, his corneas were donated to two blind people.

-Reactions and funeral
+State funeral

+Prime Minister Nawaz Sharif declared national mourning on the day following Edhi's death and announced a state funeral for him.
+He became the third person in Pakistan's history to receive a state gun carriage funeral after Muhammad Ali Jinnah and Zia-ul-Haq.
+He was the only Pakistani without a state authority or a state role to receive a state funeral.
+According to the Inter-Services Public Relations (ISPR), state honors were given to Edhi by a guard of honor and a 19-gun salute.
+Following the funeral he was laid to rest at Edhi Village on the outskirts of Karachi.